mcm4628/extfamily_institutionalization/README.txt

 	Edit setup_XXXX.do The personalized setup do file defines several macros required by the project code.
 	The values of the macros are personalized, but the names of the macros must be the same for all users.
 	See an example setup file, e.g. setup_XXXX.do, to learn which macros must be defined.
-To run the code you will need to create your own personalized setup file named <username>.do, where <username> is replaced by your username on this computer running the code.
+To run the code you will need to create your own personalized setup file named setup_<username>.do, where <username> is replaced by your username on this computer running the code.

 Part 2.
 Download and prepare original data